SatvikNema/rest-db-api/README.md

 Motivation
 1. Generic json adapter did not support request bodies and headers.
-2. Independance to specify http/https
+2. Independence to specify http/https
 4. `rest` dialect enables this adapter to be used with apache superset.
-5. Dialect also enables us to set a base URL, and query multiple endpoints with the same 'connection'.
+5. The dialect enables us to set a base URL, and query multiple endpoints with the same 'connection'.

 # Examples